Murzuk: History

-Under Ottoman rule (1578–1912) Murzuk was at times the capital of Fezzan, and enjoyed a long period of prosperity.
+Under Ottoman rule (1574–1912), Murzuk was at times the capital of Fezzan, and enjoyed a long period of prosperity.
 The town had a major fort, and was termed the "Paris of the Sahara".
-The Ottoman army usually maintained a garrison there, but local control remained in the hands of the Sultan of Fezzan.
+The Ottoman Army usually maintained a garrison there, but local control remained in the hands of the Sultan of Fezzan.

 In the early nineteenth century, Murzuk served as the jumping off point for multiple British expeditions in search of Lake Chad and the legendary Timbuktu.
-The 1822 Denham, Oudney and Clapperton expedition traveled from Tripoli to Murzuk, where they attempted to obtain protection and supplies for their journey south.
+The 1822, the Denham, Oudney and Clapperton expedition traveled from Tripoli to Murzuk, where they attempted to obtain protection and supplies for their journey south.
 The town was considered unhealthy by many British explorers and led to illness for many, killing some and forcing others back to Tripoli.
 According to James Richardson: "Feb 26th (1846).
 I must now consider myself recovered from indisposition.
 At first, people talked so much about Mourzuk fever that I thought I must have it as a matter of course ...
 Three-fourths of the Europeans who come here invariably have the fever.
 I speak of the Turks.
 It attacks them principally in the beginning of the hot, and cold, weather, or in May and November. ...
 Mourzuk is emphatically called, like many places of Africa, Blad Elhemah, country of fever."

 The town declined in importance as modern transportation replaced traditional trade routes in the late 19th and 20th centuries.
 The Ottomans ceded Fezzan, along with the rest of their Libyan territories, to the Italians in 1912, following the Italo-Turkish War.
 Murzuk became part of colonial Italian Libya, although the town was not actually occupied by the Italians until 1914.

 On 11 January 1941, during the Second World War, Murzuk and its small Italian airbase were the target of a raid by about 70 men of the British Long Range Desert Group and a handful of Free French soldiers from Chad.
 A small Italian garrison holed up in the old Ottoman fort eventually surrendered to the attackers, and the planes and facilities at the nearby airbase were destroyed.
 The British and Free French then withdrew, setting the garrison free, as they didn't have the transport or rations to carry the prisoners back to allied lines.